Whether you are a newbie or consider yourself an advanced user, everybody is always looking for how to get more followers on Pinterest.

 When you know which boards are performing the best and getting the best engagement, you can pin more often to those boards to increase your exposure.

-You’ll also get access to the scheduling features and Tailwind communities, so if you’re finally convinced, make sure to grab your free trial and 25 ghostwriter credits.
+You’ll also get access to the scheduling features and Tailwind communities, so if you’re finally convinced, make sure to try out the free plan.

 So now that we have covered what you SHOULD be doing, let’s briefly talk about…